-POINT BY POINT OUTLINE
+POINT BY POINT OUTLINE OF THE DAF

-prepared by Kollel Iyun Hadaf, Yerushalayim
+prepared by Kollel Iyun Hadaf of Yerushalayim

 1) PETURIM FROM MITZVOS

 (a) First Beraisa: Wedding participants.

 1. (Tana Kama): A groom and all of the wedding participants are Peturim from Tefilah, Tefilin but are obligated in Shema.